 - $397,190 if he started benefits at age 70

-Clearly, if George lives to life expectancy, he maximizes his lifetime income by taking Social Security benefits at his full retirement age, or age 66 in his case.
+Clearly, if George lives to his life expectancy, he maximizes his lifetime income by taking Social Security benefits at his full retirement age, or age 66 in his case.

 When you factor in the potential increases in benefits due to the cost of living adjustment that Social Security provides, waiting longer to take Social Security looks even better.